GuyBird/Sinatra-Padrino--test/ReadMe.md

 27/07/18

-Simple test of sinatra, asks for input then finds if it is a square
+Simple test of padrino, asks for input then finds if it is a square

 Uses port 4567